-13 Being predictable
+Being predictable

 The person with dementia may be confused if things have been rearranged or by new people they meet.
 Try to keep things the same or offer additional assistance if things have changed.
-Try and arrange that the same person supports the person each time they visit your business but bear in mind they might not remember you or what you talked about the last time you met.
+If possible, arrange for the same member of staff to support the person each time they visit your business - but bear in mind they might not remember you or what you talked about the last time you met.

-14 Every day can be different
+Every day can be different

-For some people with dementia what they can do changes from day to day so how you help them may need to be different every time they visit.
+For some people living with dementia, what they are able to do fluctuates from day to day.
+That means how you help them may also need to change each time they visit.
 Look out for signs and offer help when needed.